dragaron/Blackout/README.md

-INSTRUCTIONS

-## GAME TYPE
-1: Signal order: Normal; Input order: Normal
-   Plays sequence normally, and accepts input as shown

-2: Signal order: Normal; Input order: Reverse
-   Plays sequence normally, but the input order is in reverse

-3: Signal order: Random; Input order: Normal
-   Randomizes sequence each round, and accepts input as shown

-4: Signal order: Random; Input order: Reverse
-   Randomizes sequence each round, and the input order is in reverse

-Examples:
-Game type 1: Signals shown are...
-Red, Red, Green, Blue; you press Red, Red, Green, Blue
-Game type 2: Signals shown are...
-Red, Red, Green, Blue; you press Blue, Green, Red, Red

-## SKILL LEVEL
-1: Plays 8 signals (max)
-2: Plays 14 signals (max)
-3: Plays 20 signals (max)
-4: Plays 31 signals (max)

-## OTHER BUTTONS
+## Blackout
-"Last" button will replay/demo the most recent sequence
-"Longest" button will replay/demo the longest sequence ever completed
+Lights Out clone for PS Vita; toggle selected and adjacent switches ON/OFF to turn off all lights

+### INSTRUCTIONS

+#### BASIC INFORMATION
+- There are a total of 25 switches per puzzle
+- Touch a switch to toggle it and all adjacent switches ON/OFF
+- When all lights are out, the puzzle is completed
+- 50 puzzles to choose from, with an unlockable solution per puzzle

+#### CONTROLS
+TOUCH: Touch switches to alternate between ON/OFF states
+L & R: Choose current puzzle
+SELECT: Show/hide solution for puzzles that have been completed in less than 999 moves
+START: Reset current puzzle

-## MISC
+### MISC
-Xerox creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
+- Blackout creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
-Controls for Xerox are exclusively handled by touching the on-screen buttons
+- When "Show solution" is set, touch the switches that are outlined in yelow
-All assets for the game were custom-made using Gimp and Audacity
+- All assets for the game were custom-made using Gimp and Audacity

-## THANKS
+#### THANKS
 To everyone in the scene that makes projects like mine possible to do on the PS Vita